sebasth/pam_netns/README.md

 Place configuration in `/etc/security/pam_netns.conf`.
 Configuration file contains one username and network namespace name per line.
 To map user *test* to *ns0*:

     test ns0

-Enable for session, for debian based distributions add to the end of `/etc/pam.d/common-session`:
+Configure PAM to use this module when creating a session.
+For debian based distributions add to the end of `/etc/pam.d/common-session`:

     optional pam_python.so /etc/secirity/pam_python/pam_netns.py